madmaxoft/MCSchematicToPng/README.md

 ```
 reads stdin as the listfile and converts using 4 threads (default)

 Listfile is a simple text file that lists the .schematic files to be converted, and the properties for each export.
 If a line starts with non-whitespace, it is considered a filename to convert.
 If a line starts with a whitespace (tab, space etc) it is considered a property for the last file.
-Properties can specify different output filename, cropping, size of the isometric tile and (future) rotation.
+Properties can specify different output filename, cropping, size of the isometric tile and rotation.
+Additional (vector-based) markers can be output at any valid block position
 Example:
 ```
 file1.schematic
   outfile: large file1.png
   horzsize: 16
   vertsize: 20
+  marker: 0, 0, 0, BottomArrowXM
+  marker: 5, 8, 3, Cube

 file1.schematic
   outfile: medium file1.png